| “Sometimes I think this is just too good to be true!” Clarence Sparks, D.O., said.

 the musculoskeletal system, which provided additional knowledge of how the body’s

+systems are interconnected and how each one affects the others.
 “Of course, osteopathic physicians are also trained in other aspects of medicine,

 and are specialists in such things as surgery, cardiology, pediatrics, etc.,” Sparks